Donate Cryptocurrency

 Deforestation of the world’s most biodiverse ecosystems is a consequence of economic incentives.
 Therein lies the solution.

-By donating cryptocurrencies using the dedicated form you can help reverse tropical deforestation, support local families, and protect endangered species at the same time.
-And, donation of cryptocurrencies is a non-taxable event, meaning you do not owe capital gains taxes on the appreciated amount and can deduct it from your taxes.
+By donating cryptocurrencies using the dedicated form you can help reverse tropical deforestation, support local families, and protect endangered species simultaneously.
+And, the donation of cryptocurrencies is a non-taxable event, meaning you do not owe capital gains taxes on the appreciated amount and can deduct it from your taxes.

 Bitcoin Endowment Fund

-While we accept all cryptocurrency donations, Bitcoin is in a class of its own.
-Here at TMA, we believe that Bitcoin is the best store of value and savings technology on the planet.
-For this reason, we have elected to hold any Bitcoin donations long-term in a BTC Endowment Fund.
+While we appreciate and accept over 60 cryptocurrencies, Bitcoin is in a class of its own.
+Here at TMA, we believe that Bitcoin is the best long-term store of value and savings technology.
+For this reason, we have elected to hold all Bitcoin donations long-term in a BTC Endowment Fund.

-The TMA Bitcoin Endowment Fund is specifically designed to build financial sustainability within our organization over the years ahead and establish a permanent fund to maximize our ability to confidently scale up the impact of our community-based conservation activities in Ecuador.
+TMA’s Bitcoin Endowment Fund is specifically designed to build financial sustainability within our organization and establish an exponential growth fund to maximize our ability to scale-up our work in the Pacific Forest of Ecuador.
+All BTC donations we receive will be held for a minimum of one full cycle (~4 years) and likely much longer.
 Use the donation form above to contribute to our BTC Endowment Fund today.
+Donors can elect to be acknowledged or donate anonymously.

 A Note on Bitcoin & the Environment